joalla/discogs_client/docs/source/configuration.md

 By default the {class}`.Client` does not timeout requests.

-You can enable request timeouts like so
+For example, to enable a request timeout of 5 seconds:

 ```python
 timeout_in_seconds = 5